December 31st

 Commentary:

 Poverty wants much, but avarice... everything!
-A poor person wants many things to make his ends meet.
+A poor person wants many things to make ends meet.
 He is satiated after that.
-But he who is greedy is always wanting something.
+But he who is excessively greedy always wants something, whether he needs it or not.
 Greed is like a monster, standing with his mouth wide open, to devour everything that comes its way.
 The more that greed is fed, the more hungry it gets!

-Apart from all the havoc that greed causes, it is the originator of anger.
-When the greedy do not get what their heart desires, the first response is to get angry.
+Along with all the havoc greed causes it is the originator of anger.
+When the greedy do not get what their heart desires, the first response is, getting angry.
 Anger breeds resentment, another unhealthy emotion.
 Anger first burns the one who is angry even before causing any harm to the person he is angry with!

 Greed gives rise to lust.
 Lust is never quenched and is flamed further with indulgence.

-Greed conjoined with lust and anger can only lead towards attachment and destruction, all of which, lead one towards committing sin.
-They say hell has 3 gates - lust, anger, and greed.
+Greed conjoined with lust and anger can only lead towards attachment and destruction, all of which lead one towards committing sin.
+They say hell has 3 gates—lust, anger, and greed.
 All of these can originate from greed.
-The best way to keep away from spiraling down this ladder of fall is to keep greed at bay.
+The best remedy to protect oneself from spiraling down this ladder of fall is to keep greed at bay.

 pada vigrahaH: